ADD A SNORKEL SPOT

 Are there Friendly Sharks?

 Not all sharks are dangerous.
-In fact, out of 500 species a vast majority are unlikely to attack humans.
+In fact, out of 500 species a vast majority are unlikely to attack humans and you can snorkel safely with many of them.
 Some of the most docile are whale sharks, (grey) nurse sharks, Port Jackson sharks, wobbegongs and white tip reef sharks.
 Care must still be taken not to provoke or touch them.

 Bamboo Shark